-Sharon’s life was spared on April 7, 2006.
-From that point she lived in prison of her own due to fighting the fear of her attacker returning.
-Eventually at a spiritual retreat God worked a healing in her that allowed her to forgive the man that watched, hunted, and tried to kill her.
-Even still, she continued to battle the fear of dying at his hand.
-Watching the criminal justice system fail her repeatedly drove her to make alternate plans to keep her safe upon his release from jail.
-Part of this was purchasing and training with firearms.
-Another part was weight-lifting and self-protection classes.
-The most important part was training her mind by learning to identify threats to her safety and giving herself permission to take appropriate physical responses to such threats.
+My life was spared on April 7, 2006.
+From that point, I lived in a prison of my own, built by the bars of fear knowing my attacker would return.
+Eventually God worked a healing in me at a spiritual retreat, allowing me to forgive the man who watched, hunted, and tried to kill me.
+Even then, I continued to battle the fear of dying at his hand.
+Watching the criminal justice system fail me repeatedly drove me to make alternate plans to keep myself safe upon his release from jail.
+I purchased and trained with firearms, began weight-lifting, and took self-protection classes.
+Most importantly, I trained my mind by learning to identify threats to my safety and giving myself permission to take appropriate physical responses to such threats.

 Being raised in a polite society (one where everyone is kind and respectful to one another) with Christian values (showing the love of Christ by loving and serving others) and Southern hospitality (helping others when we are able) made it hard for me to identify the threat in time to protect myself.
 As a result of what I have learned, I am passionate about helping others stay safe.
 I want to teach people of all ages how to live a confident life, free from unreasonable fear, by understanding there are specific skills we can acquire to make ourselves hard targets.
 These concepts apply to any situation where we do not feel safe.
 Accepting the reality that predators exist and learning how to identify threats may help anyone deal with a potentially violent situation.
 The goal is to identify and escape before the violence begins.
 This is not always possible.
 When it is not, we may use our skills to increase our odds of survival.